 Oceanic whitetip shark Facts

-- This majestic yet dangerous predator of the depths most frequently goes by the common name of the Oceanic whitetip shark.
-Yet, it also holds less often used titles.
+- This majestic yet dangerous predator of the depths most frequently goes by the descriptive common name of the Oceanic whitetip shark.
+Yet, the animal also holds less often used titles.
 These include such terms as nigano shark, brown shark, and simply whitetip shark.

-- The next description of it, however, took place in 1861, at the hands of the Cuban zoologist, Felipe Poey.
+- The next description of the fish, however, took place in the year 1861, at the hands of the Cuban zoologist, Felipe Poey.
 He also provided it with a similar yet different moniker.
-Given this confusion, and still others, the name used here is generally the most accepted.
+Given this confusion, and still many others, the name used here is generally the most accepted.

 - Sadly, the population of the remarkable Oceanic whitetip shark measures quite small.
-It also appears to be continuing to diminish.
+It also appears to be continuing to diminish at an alarming rate.
 That state apparently holds true throughout its range.
 The IUCN thus currently lists the fish as Critically Endangered.

-- It faces numerous threats to its existence.
+- It faces numerous threats to its continued existence.
 Most of these stem from the actions of man.
-They include such factors as being actively fished for its meat and fins.
+These include such various factors as being actively fished for its meat and fins.
 The creature also now faces the dual dangers posed by habitat loss and ongoing climate change.

 Related Articles